This is a twig for grafting.Fall. Westfield, Mass., mid-18th century.

 Hardier tree than Baldwin.
-Michael Clark of Knox, Maine, provided scionwood.
-His ancient tree is a sight to behold.
+Michael Clark provided our scionwood from his beautiful broken down ancient tree in Knox, Maine.
 Blooms midseason.
 Z4.

 908 Westfield Seek-No-Further ** Small & Light shipping